Day/night cricket

 Day / night cricket: present time

 In the early 21st century, there was a lot of talk about using the day/night cricket in test matches.
 For the convenience of the players, it was decided to use a pink ball.
-Games with his participation were held in the Australian Championship and the leagues of India and Bangladesh.
-In 2010, the British decided to end the season in Abu Dhabi with artificial lighting.
+Games with it participation were held in the Australian Championship and the leagues of India and Bangladesh.
+In 2010, the British decided to finish the season in Abu Dhabi with artificial lighting.
 Reviews of this idea varied, but most of the players liked the terms.
-The organizers of major cricket tournaments have begun to realize that they will receive additional airtime by hosting the day/night cricket.
+The organizers of major cricket tournaments began to realize that they would receive additional airtime by holding the day/night cricket.
 In 2011, the County Championship match between Kent and Glamorgan was played under artificial lighting.

-In India, the day/night cricket was first held in July 2016 with a pink ball.
-Then the final of the CAB Super League took place, in which the Bhowanipore Club and Mohan Bagan met.
+Day/night cricket was first held in India in July 2016 with a pink ball.
+That was also the year that the CAB Super League final was played between Bhowanipore and Mohan Bagan.
 It is noteworthy that in daylight, the pink ball was difficult to focus on the TV picture.
 At the same time, in the dark, players felt comfortable playing with a pink ball.

-In major tournaments, the day/night cricket format is especially used in the meetings of Twenty20 International.
-At ICC World Twenty20 in 2014, all matches began in the afternoon and ended under artificial lighting.
+In major tournaments, day/night cricket format is especially used in the meetings of Twenty20 International.
+At ICC World Twenty20 in 2014, all matches began in the afternoon and finished under artificial lighting.
 In women’s cricket, only two test matches were played under artificial lighting, both with the participation of the Australian national team.
-In 2017, this team hosted British women, and in 2021 – Indiek.
+The team hosted British women in 2017 and India in 2021.

 Nisha Bhavani